 Slow cooked pork strips coated in a char siu marinade served with noodles, asian vegetables and a sesame dressing.
+This Chinese Pork Noodle Bowl will really impress your family and friends.

 Coated in a simple marinade, these pork strips are baked slowly in the oven.
 This makes them incredibly tender, tasty and impressive!
+If this is your cup of tea, make sure you check out my Sweet and Sour Pork as well.

 The marinade is made from char siu sauce and sesame oil.
 Char siu is available at most supermarkets.
 If you can't find it, you could always substitute it with hoisin sauce.
 I love serving my pork with savoy cabbage for its flavour and the way it looks - so cute and wiggly.
 Feel free to use whatever cabbage you have to hand though.